Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-We have recently developed a powerful new formalism for calculating the evolution of a binary due to resonance with the \emph{stochastic GW background} (SGWB):\cite{Blas:2021mpc} the persistent, broadband signal sourced by the incoherent superposition of GWs from many sources that are too faint or too numerous to be resolved individually.
-In this Article, we apply our formalism to explore the SGWB constraints that are possible with high-precision observations of various binary systems.
+We have recently developed a powerful formalism for calculating the evolution of a binary due to resonance with the \emph{stochastic GW background} (SGWB)~\cite{Blas:2021mpc}: the persistent, broadband signal sourced by the incoherent superposition of GWs from many sources that are too faint or too numerous to be resolved individually.
+This formalism improves upon previous work~\cite{Bertotti:1973clo,Rudenko:1975tes,Turner:1979inf,Mashhoon:1981cos,Hui:2012yp} by capturing the evolution of the entire probability distribution for all six of the binary's orbital parameters.
+In this Letter, we apply our formalism to explore the SGWB constraints that are possible with high-precision observations of various binary systems.
 We show that Lunar laser ranging (LLR) and timing of binary pulsars can place stringent new bounds on the SGWB intensity in the $\upmu$Hz band, while satellite laser ranging (SLR) can be used to explore the LISA band in the decade before LISA flies.
-Our resulting bounds span the entirety of the gap between LISA and PTAs, and are orders of magnitude stronger than all existing direct bounds in this frequency range.
+Our forecast bounds span the entirety of the gap between LISA and PTAs, and are orders of magnitude stronger than all existing direct bounds in this frequency range.